timmussack/reactnativepresentation/README.md

 ### What is Expo?
 > Framework that works with React Native and makes the development process less complicated

-> Expo also allows you to submit your code to Google or Apple app store when it is complete
+> Expo allows you to submit your project to the Google or Apple app store when it is complete

 ### How to get started
 > Install Expo CLI globally